State-mandated PFML

 Reason for leave:

-• For the employee’s own serious health condition.
+• Employee’s own serious health condition, including pregnancy;

-• Pre-placement leave for employees planning to adopt or foster a child (effective 1/1/2025).
+• §Pre-placement leave for employees planning to adopt or foster a child.

-Benefit amount: Employees who earn 65% of the state average weekly wage or less will be paid 100% of their average weekly wage.
-Employees who make greater than 65% of the state average weekly wage will be paid 65% of the state average weekly wage plus 50% of the employee's average weekly wage that exceeds 65% of the state average weekly wage.
-The maximum weekly benefit is capped at 120% of the state average weekly wage.
-Effective July 1, 2024 through June 30, 2025, the maximum weekly benefit is $1,568.60 for claims beginning on or after July 1, 2024.
+Benefit amount: Employees who earn 65% or less of the state average weekly wage (SAWW) will be paid 100% of their average weekly wage (AWW) subject to the minimum benefit amount, which is $68.19 effective July 6, 2025.
+Employees who earn greater than 65% of the SAWW will be paid 65% of the SAWW plus 50% of the employee’s AWW that exceeds 65% of the SAWW, subject to the maximum weekly benefit of $1,636.56 for new claims beginning on or after July 6, 2025.

 Private plan option: Employers may apply to have an approved equivalent plan to replace the State Plan.
 The plan must be equivalent to the state program and may be either fully insured or self-insured.

-Job Protection: Yes, after 90 days of employment with their current employer (with a few exceptions for small employers).
+Job Protection: Yes, after ninety (90) consecutive calendar days of employment with their current employer (with a few exceptions for small employers).
+The ninety (90) days must be met prior to the start of the leave.

 What Voya offers: